huyenpham2995/python2sre/week3/numeronym/README.md

     - When word is "", return False

 ### Pseudocode
-- If both numeronym and word are "", returns True.
-If one of them is "" and the other is not, return False
+- If word is "" return False
 - If both of them are not ""
-    - Is numeronym in the correct format? (i.e: start and end with a letter)
+    - Check to see if first and last characters of numeronym match with first and last characters of word.
+        - If match:
+            - Convert the numeronym (excluding the first and last characters) into int => expected length from word
+            - Check to see if the length of word (excluding the first and last characters) is the same with the expected length
-    -
+        - If not, return False